kashif-nawaz/Operating-Junos-Devices-Using-gRPC-Network-Operations-Interface-aka-gNOI/README.md

 * In this wiki I will explain how to operate Junos devices with gRPC Network Operations Interface (gNOI).
 * To get more information about gRPC Network Operations Interface (gNOI), please explore the [document](https://grpc.io/).
 ## Execution
-* TLS based mutual authentication using is required between gRPC Server (Junos Device) and gRPC client (Ubuntu 20.04 in my case).
+* TLS based mutual authentication  is required between gRPC Server (Junos Device) and client (Ubuntu 20.04 in my case).
-* Junos Device (gRPC server) needs to have its certificate and private key along with CA certificate.
+* gRPC server (Junos Device) needs to have its  own certificate and private key along with CA certificate.
 * gRPC Client needs to have its own certificate and private key along with CA certificate.
-* To meet above requirments, I will use self-signed certificate.
+* To meet above requirments, I will use self-signed certificates.
+### Prepare  Self-Signed Certificates
-## Prepare  Self-Signed CA Cert
+* CA Cert
 ```
 mkdir ~/PKI
 cd ~/PKI